talwrii/antheart/README.md

 # Bugs

-I've managed to get this to temporarily break my ant+ interface before (Resource busy) This was fixed by unplugging my dongle and plugging in again.
-Bad luck if you don't have a dongle... because you'll probably have to restart your computer...
+I've managed to get this to temporarily break my ant+ interface before (Resource busy).
+This was fixed by unplugging my dongle and plugging in again.
+Bad luck if you don't have a dongle: because you'll probably have to restart your computer.